nupinion/data_blog/lgbt_rights/README.md

-# Wikipedia Data on Gay Rights
+# Wikipedia Data on LGBT Rights

 <a href="https://en.wikipedia.org/wiki/LGBT_rights_by_country_or_territory">Wikipedia data</a> will be used to rate national laws regarding LGBT rights.